buildbot/buildbot/master/docs/manual/installation/misc.rst

 ---------------------

 Both the buildmaster and the worker run as daemon programs.
-To launch them, pass the working directory to the :command:`buildbot` and :command:`buildworker` commands, as appropriate:
+To launch them, pass the working directory to the :command:`buildbot` and :command:`buildbot-worker` commands, as appropriate:

 .. code-block:: bash